BitcoinDesign/Guide/guide/merchant-section/merchant-section.md

+---
+layout: guide
-# Bitcoin Design Guide: Merchant Section
+title: Merchant Section

-A summary, by quarter, of goals for user research and plans improving tools for designers and developers.
+description: A summary, by quarter, of goals for user research and plans improving tools for designers and developers.
+nav_order:
+has_children: true
+permalink: /guide/merchant-section/
+image:
+main_classes: -no-top-padding
+---

 ## Q1:
 - _Overview_: Learning from the past to inform the future